 The floral displays around the village are achieved via Councillors volunteering their time as well as support from our local commercial partner.

 We are also fortunate to have several planters which have been adopted by the community.
 This assistance is much appreciated.

 Due to the Covid-19 pandemic Willaston in Bloom was suspended throughout 2020 with only minimal activities taking place.
-A larger floral offering is being planned for 2021 which will give the village some much needed brightness during these challenging times.
+A larger floral offering is in place for 2021 which gives the village some much needed brightness during these challenging times.